dnelson/temet/docs/installation.rst

 Automatic Installation
 ----------------------

-If you do not plan on editing this package and hope to simply use it as is, you can simply install it
+If you do not plan on editing this package and hope to simply use it as is, you can install with pip

 .. code-block:: bash